View Current

 (10) The University has procedures for the systematic approach to risk management.

 (11) Hazard identification is planned via routine inspections and mandated risk assessments for specified activities.
-Tools are available for the reporting of ad hoc identification of hazards by University Representatives, students and visitors.
+Tools are available for the reporting of ad hoc identification of hazards by UNE Representatives, students and visitors.

 (12) Hazard registers are maintained for the University which identify activities and services (including those of contractors and suppliers) over which the University has control or influence.
 The hazard registers are periodically reviewed and enable logging of corrective actions to ensure effective controls are identified and actioned.